pytorch/pytorch/docs/source/fx.rst

 We can also do more involved graph rewrites, such as appending a ReLU after a node.
 To aid in these transformations, FX also has utility functions for transforming the graph.
-You can find more in the FX documentation.
+You can find more in :class:`Graph`.
-TODO: Add link to the FX documentation.

 ::